-1.1 All members of the B.A. & Sc.
+14.1 All members of the B.A. & Sc.
 Program in satisfactory standing, as defined by McGill University, shall be eligible to stand for election for any position on the Executive.

-1.2 No candidate may hold simultaneous positions in both a faculty-level student association or SSMU and the BASiC executive in the same academic year.
+14.2 No candidate may hold simultaneous positions in both a faculty- or departmental-level student association or SSMU and the BASiC executive in the same academic year.

-1.3 All elected individuals must remain students of the B.A. & Sc. throughout their mandate.
+14.3 All elected individuals must remain students of the B.A. & Sc. throughout their mandate.